 What do former customers have to say?

-As of July 2018, NetCredit has mixed online reviews.
+NetCredit has mixed online reviews as of December 2018.
 While it gets an A- rating from the Better Business Bureau, that rating is based on multiple factors like advertising practices and transparency.
-Over 90% of its 12 customer reviews are negative and 40 people have filed complaints against the company.
+Over 90% of its 15 customer reviews are negative and over 45 people have filed complaints against the company.